 You agreed to living with a set amount of people.
 You’re splitting the bills between housemates.
 You did NOT agree to live with someone’s boyfriend/girlfriend.
 Why are they always in the shower at the wrong time?
 Why are they here when your housemate isn’t?
 How are you supposed to walk around the house butt naked?
 Listen, you’re happy for them and everything, but it gets weird real quick.
 You didn’t agree to this home invasion.
 And worse, they’re using up all the toilet paper doing whatever they are doing in there…

 In the end, no one’s perfect.
 But this decision is pretty difficult to undo, so it’s worth taking the time to make it properly.
 Don’t get pressured into a house you know you’re not going to enjoy, even if it might spark a few awkward conversations within friendship groups.
-Take your time, consider the 8 factors we’ve outlined above, and get excited for the best year of your life.
+Choosing the right housemate means taking your time and considering the 8 factors we’ve outlined above.
 At the very least, it can’t be worse than last year.
 Can it…?